amarantha-k/cbas/_drafts/primer-beer.md

 The SQL++ language supports nesting, both of queries and of query results, and the combination allows for a cleaner and more natural approach to such queries.
-As an example, suppose we wanted for each brewery to produce a record that contains the brewery name along with a list of all of the brewery's offered beer names and alcohol percentages.
+As an example, suppose you wanted for each brewery to produce a record that contains the brewery name along with a list of all of the brewery's offered beer names and alcohol percentages.
 In the flat (also known as 1NF) world of SQL, approximating this query would involve a left outer join between breweries and beers, ordered by brewery, with the brewery name being repeated along side each beer's information.
-In the richer ("NoSQL") world of SQL++, this use case can be handled more naturally as follows:
+In the richer (NoSQL) world of SQL++, this use case can be handled more naturally as follows:

     SELECT bw.name AS brewer,
           (SELECT br.name, br.abv FROM beers br